JamMarHer/Project-Fight-Club/README.md

     * Looks like shit.

 ## Weapons:
-Our goal for weapons is also 5
+Our temporary goal for weapons is also 5

 ### Images dimensions:
   * **Characters:** 32 x 48